suned/serum/README.md

 with Environment(A, B):
     Dependent().a  # raises: CircularDependency: Circular dependency encountered while injecting <class 'AbstractA'> in <B object at 0x1061e3898>
 ```
 `Component`s can be abstract.
-Abstract `Component`s can't be injected in an
+Abstract `Component`s can only be injected in an
-`Environment` that doesn't provide a concrete implementation.
+`Environment` that provides a concrete implementation.
 For convenience you can import
 `abstractmethod`, `abstractclassmethod` or `abstractclassmethod` from `serum`,
-but they are refer to the decorators from the `abc` module
+but they simply refer to the decorators from the `abc` module
 in the standard library.
 ```python
 from serum import abstractmethod